-"Switch Value" is a node to select one output value from predefined multiple values in "Cases" based property on value.
-The input example in Figure 80 "Cases" 2 shows branch and property "Cases" 0 defines such logic: The "Result" value is 4 if input value is 1.
-Therefore, the result value is 5 when the input value 3.
+"Switch Value" is a node to select one output value from multiple predefined values in "Cases" property based on input value.
+The example in Figure 90 shows 2 "Cases" branch and property "Cases" 0 defines such logic: The "Result" value is 4 if input value is Therefore, the result value is 5 when the input value is 3.

-Figure 80 - Logic Flow - Switch Value
+Figure 90 - Logic Flow - Switch Value